How to Visit China Visa Free 2025 & Things to Know Before Visiting China

 You can check this site to check whether your target VPN can be used in China in the past few months.

-One of the few usable and stable VPNs that can be used in the country are LetsVPN(about 7USD/month) and Astrill VPN(about 30 USD/month).
+One of the few usable and stable VPNs that can be used in the country are LetsVPN (~7USD/month) and Astrill VPN (~30 USD/month).

 Remember to buy and install them before you enter the country to make things easier.